statistikZH/covid19monitoring/README.md

 # Aim

 In mid-March, the Statistical Office launched the project "Society Monitoring COVID19".
-The project aims to collect indicators for as many areas of social life affected by the COVID19 crisis as possible.
-The data will be made available as regularly updated time series and in a standardised format.
-From mid-March until mid-June the indicators will be made available daily.
-Apart from  mid-June the indicators will b e made available weekly.
-In terms of geography, the immediate focus is the Canton of Zurich; however, contributions from the rest of Switzerland are welcome.
+The project aims to collect daily indicators for as many areas of social life affected by the COVID19 crisis as possible, and make them available in a standardised format.
+From mid-June onwards, data will be updated once weekly, on Wednesday.
 More on the project [here in german](https://statistik.zh.ch/internet/justiz_inneres/statistik/de/aktuell/mitteilungen/2020/gesellschaftsmonitoring_covid19.html). <br>

-An overview of the data that has already been published can be found here:
+An overview of the data can be found here:

 **> Table** <br>